bhaskargurram/Capstone-Project/README.md

 <b>Describe any corner cases in the UX.</b><br/>
 On Starting the application, if there are no saved cards, then a text needs to be displayed on the home screen that “Currently no saved Cards”.
-If the user presses back button while taking an image, it should return to home screen i.e the screen containing the flash cards
+<br/>If the user presses back button while taking an image, it should return to home screen i.e the screen containing the flash cards
-If the user does not wants to set a reminder with an image then a default image needs to be put.
+<br/>If the user does not wants to set a reminder with an image then a default image needs to be put.

 <b>Describe any libraries you’ll be using and share your reasoning for including them.</b><br/>
 https://github.com/wdullaer/MaterialDateTimePicker: A date picker Library to set the date and time to remind the user.